mjakubowski84/parquet4s/site/src/main/resources/docs/docs/quick_start.md

 export AWS_SECRET_ACCESS_KEY=my.secret.key
 ```

+Please refer to [documentation of Hadoop AWS](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/#Authenticating_with_S3) for more information on how to authenticate with S3.

 You may need to set some configuration properties to access your storage, e.g. `fs.s3a.path.style.access`.
 Please follow [documentation of Hadoop AWS](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html) for more details and troubleshooting.

+Moreover, you refer to Parquet4s' [integration test](https://github.com/mjakubowski84/parquet4s/tree/master/s3Test/src/it) that proves that integration with S3 works.

 ## Passing Hadoop Configs Programmatically